Gastroesophageal Reflux Disease (GERD)

 Summary

 A gastroscopy could be conducted to check for any structural abnormalities, such as the presence of erosions, ulcers or changes in the oesophagus.
 That being said, prevention is always better than cure.
-Small things you can do to prevent GERD include refraining from eating 2 hours before bedtime, quitting smoking, losing weight and refraining from alcohol.
-Doing these few things will decrease your risk of getting GERD.
+Small things you can do to prevent GERD include refraining from eating two hours before bedtime, quitting smoking, losing weight and refraining from alcohol.
+Following these good habits and practices will decrease your risk of developing GERD.
+For more information on how to manage your GERD, heartburn, or acid reflux in Singapore, do get in touch with our team at Alpha Digestive & Liver Centre.
+We would be more than happy to help you.

 References